VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/user-managment.md

 ---
 sort: 6
 weight: 6
-title: User Management in Managed VictoriaMetrics
+title: User Management in VictoriaMetrics Cloud
 menu:
   docs:
     parent: "managed"
     weight: 6
 aliases:
-- /managed-victoriametrics/user-management.html
+- /victoriametrics-cloud/user-management.html
 ---
-# User Management in Managed VictoriaMetrics
+# User Management in VictoriaMetrics Cloud

-The user management system enables admins to control user access and onboard and offboard users to the Managed VictoriaMetrics.
+The user management system enables admins to control user access and onboard and offboard users to the VictoriaMetrics Cloud.
 It organizes users according to their needs and role.

 The document covers the following topics
 1. [User Roles](#user-roles)